Pittencrieff Park: Park features

 On the northern boundary of the park lies the prominent statue of Andrew Carnegie which was built in 1914 and a dovecot, in the style of a round tower from around 1770.
 The main gates to the park known as the Louise Carnegie Gates which opened in 1928 are located to the north-east.

 In September 2011 a memorial bench to the rock musician Stuart Adamson who grew up in the Dunfermline area and who died in 2001 was unveiled at the park.
 It was paid for by fans and is inscribed with some of his lyrics chosen by fans in an online poll.

 The park houses an aviary which is home to 9 resident pet peacocks.

 The park also holds a former petting zoo, a large greenhouse and three playgrounds.

 Pittencreiff park has been home to the Dunfermline Parkrun since its inception in July 2015.

 Be Military Fit run classes in the park.

 Friends of Pittencrieff Park

-The Friends of Pittencrieff Park is a registered charity and a SCIO (Scottish Charitable Incorporated Organisation) which has been in existence for almost 12 years and one of their most important functions is to liaise with Fife Council and the Carnegie Trust to ensure Pittencrieff Park (or the Glen as it is known locally) remains an outstanding visitor attraction for residents of Dunfermline and visitors to the area.
-They also undertake fund raising in order to finance projects such as renewal of play areas, creation and upkeep of the orchard and the kitchen garden, welfare of the peacocks etc.
+The Friends of Pittencrieff Park is a registered charity and a SCIO (Scottish Charitable Incorporated Organisation) which has been in existence since 2004.
+One of their most important functions is to liaise with Fife Council and the Carnegie Trust to ensure Pittencrieff Park (or the Glen as it is known locally) remains an outstanding visitor attraction for residents of Dunfermline and visitors to the area.
+They undertake fund raising in order to finance projects such as renewal of play areas.
+They are involved in the creation and upkeep of the orchard and the sensory garden, looking after flower beds throughout the park and many other projects.